kashy01/irc-cnc/README.md

-# you can custom name and channel in irc.py
+# You can custom name and channel in irc.py